 When growing demand for a more educated workforce crosses paths with a shortage of credentialed workers, the evaluation and recognition of prior learning becomes essential.
 Many Americans acquire their knowledge and competencies through on-the-job or military training, apprenticeships and a variety of other programs.
 Students who are granted college credit for their prior learning save time and money, making them more likely to complete a degree.

-In fact, a 2013 Gallup Poll commissioned by the Lumina Foundation found that 75% of people indicated they would be more inclined to return to college and graduate if they received PLA credit.
+In fact, a Lumina Gallup poll found that 75% of people indicated they would be more inclined to return to college and graduate if they received PLA credit.
 Understanding this, states and individual institutions are increasingly adopting policies to systematize processes and establish a common framework to create consistency and credibility.

 This begs the question...How can this be successfully accomplished, all the while maintaining institutional autonomy?